 Wage growth connects to downstream outcomes such as consumer spending, but it is not the same thing as household demand.

 It also relates to broader spending conditions through aggregate demand, yet that remains a separate concept with its own drivers and transmission channels.
+The broader macro implications are better treated in why wage growth matters.

 For interpretation, wage growth is usually read alongside other labor indicators such as employment, hours worked, participation, and initial jobless claims, because no single wage series captures the full state of labor conditions on its own.